 Proficiency examination program administered through the Torah Accreditation Liaison.

 Instructional delivery format:

 Students are required to display a broad knowledge of the historical background of the 24 Books of the Bible and the Oral Torah, the authors and their lives, basic content of each book, major historical events contained within each book, and the development of the Talmud and its commentaries and post-Talmudic literature.

 The examination is intended to measure a body of knowledge that candidates have acquired through prior learning experiences.
 The exam focuses on the Bible in terms of its basic content and historical context, the Talmud (Mishna, Gemara, Gaonim, Rishonim and Achronim), essential books of law and Jewish thought and the major rabbinical figures behind these works.

-In the lower division baccalaureate/associate degree category, 5 semester hours in Jewish History, Judaic Studies, Near Eastern Studies, or Religion (2/08) (3/12 revalidation) (3/17 revalidation) (3/22 revalidation).
+In the lower division baccalaureate/associate degree category, 5 semester hours in Jewish History, Judaic Studies, Literature, Near Eastern Studies, or Religion (2/08) (3/12 revalidation) (3/17 revalidation) (3/22 revalidation).